hanjinliu/tabulous/rst/main/columnwise_settings.rst

 raises a problem of data type.
 This drawback is especially important when you want to use data types such as ``datetime64`` or ``category``.

-To solve this problem, ``SpreadSheet`` implements a typing system on each column.
+To solve this problem, :class:`SpreadSheet` implements a typing system on each column.
-You can tag any data types supported by ``pandas`` to each column, and optionally set validator functions appropriate for the data types.
+You can tag any data types supported by :class:`pandas` to each column, and optionally set validator functions appropriate for the data types.

 .. code-block:: python